-For more information about the program or an application click here.
+For more information about the program or to apply, click here.

-The program provides a free on-demand recirculation pump control for the building’s water heating system as well as free installation.
+The program provides a free on-demand recirculation pump control for the building’s water heating system, as well as free installation.
 After the pump control is installed, recirculation is controlled based on demand in the building, rather than continuous recirculation.
-Residents are able to access hot water just as easily as if the system were running all day, every day.
+Residents can access hot water just as easily as if the system were running all day, every day.
 Depending upon the size of the building and the number of units, the gas and electrical savings can be considerable.
 Use of the controller also helps reduce greenhouse gases.
-So far, the ODE program has served over 3,000 apartment complexes with more than 97,000 individual units.
+So far, the ODE program has served over 3,200 apartment complexes with more than 104,000 individual units.

-For more information about the program or to submit an application click here.
+For more information about the program or to apply, click here.

 SMUD Home Performance Program

 Our assistance to SMUD and Efficiency First California goes beyond our work with the contractors.
-We also help identify and research new energy saving measures that could be added to the program, as well as provide technical support whenever it’s needed.
-Always on the cutting edge, we consistently look for ways to save energy, saving you money and time.
+We help identify and research new energy saving measures that could be added to the program, as well as provide technical support whenever it’s needed.
+Always on the cutting edge, we consistently look for ways to save energy.

-Benningfield Group leads an advisory group of experts that makes recommendations to the Tax Credit Allocation Committee (TCAC) on minimum construction standards and competitive scoring criteria for energy efficiency and other sustainable building measures (SBMs).
-These recommendations support TCAC’s annual update of regulations regarding the allocation of State and Federal low income housing tax credits.
-According to a TCAC-issued report, a conservative estimate of the annual impact of the SBMs for projects begun in the period of 2011-13 is just under 300,000,000,000 Btus/yr.
-That is roughly equivalent to the amount of energy that 3800 apartments would use annually.
+Benningfield Group led an advisory group of experts that made recommendations to the Tax Credit Allocation Committee (TCAC) on minimum construction standards and competitive scoring criteria for energy efficiency and other sustainable building measures (SBMs).
+These recommendations supported TCAC’s annual update of regulations regarding the allocation of State and Federal low income housing tax credits.
+According to a TCAC-issued report, a conservative estimate of the annual impact of the SBMs for projects begun in the period of 2011-13 was just under 300 billion Btus/yr.
+That is roughly the equivalent to the amount of energy that 3,800 apartments would use annually.

 Appliance Standards Compliance Survey